The Sorrow and the Pity: Release

-The film had its world premiere in Germany in 1973.
+The film had its world premiere in Germany in 1969.
 It was finally shown in France in 1971, being initially released in a theatre in Rive Gauche in Paris as a 16 mm film where it was a hit before being blown up to a 35 mm print for showing at the Paramount Elysees on the Champs-Élysées.
 The film was shown on French television in 1981 after being banned from that medium for years.
 In 1969, after the director submitted the film to the studio that hired him, the network head "told a government committee that the film 'destroys myths that the people of France still need'".
 Frederick Busi suggests that this was because of how uncomfortable it is to face the reality of collaborationism.
 Writing of French conservative establishment groups' reactions to the film, "They, too, preferred that little be said about their role, and in some ways this reluctance is more significant than that of the extremists, since they represent so large a segment of society and mainly dominate contemporary politics."
 It is frequently assumed that the reason was French reluctance to admit the facts of French history.
 While this may have been a factor, the principal mover in the decision was Simone Veil, a Jewish inmate of Auschwitz who became a minister and the first president of the European Parliament, on the grounds that the film presented too one-sided a view.

 The first DVD release of the film in France came in November 2011.
 In the UK, home media releases include a 2017 DVD and Blu-Ray from Arrow Academy which, among its extra content, features a lengthy 2004 interview with Ophuls by Ian Christie.

+In a 2022 re-release in the United States it grossed $13,082.